Esther Bubley: Life and career

 In 1951, Bubley began to freelance for Life, eventually contributing 40 photo stories, including two cover stories.
 Bubley was one of the first women to successfully support herself working as a freelance photographer for the major magazines.

-In 1951, she also produced a series on the Pittsburgh Children's Hospital for Stryker, who was then establishing the Pittsburgh Photographic Library.
+That same year, she produced a series on the Pittsburgh Children's Hospital for Stryker, who was then establishing the Pittsburgh Photographic Library.
 Edward Steichen, Directory of Photography at the Museum of Modern Art (MoMA), used 13 prints from this series in the 1952 exhibition Diogenese with a Camera.
 He also mounted and displayed her contact sheets to show how she used every frame.
 This series led to medical themes becoming a major part of her portfolio.
 In 1953, she was hired by UNICEF and the French government to travel to Morocco to photograph a program to treat trachoma, an infectious disease that causes blindness.
 Bubley entered a photo from this assignment in the international division of a contest sponsored by Photography magazine in 1954.
 She became the first woman to win first place, and she received a trophy depicting a male photographer.

 In 1955, Steichen included her work in his monumental The Family of Man exhibition.

 In 1956, Pepsi-Cola International hired Bubley to cover Latin America for their company magazine Panorama.
 In the mid-1960s, Pan American World Airways sent her around the world twice to make images for their corporate photographic library.

 In the late 1960s, Bubley reduced her workload as sales of photographic magazines declined, and she wearied of the grueling travel schedule.
 She spent more time at home in New York City where she pursued projects of personal interest, producing two children's books about animals and a book featuring macro photography of plants.

+Bubley worked freelance for magazines such as Ladies' Home Journal and Life.

 A devoted animal lover, she spent her mornings in Central Park walking her dog, taking photographs, and making notes that she hoped to turn into a book about the park.
 In 1991 the Minneapolis College of Art and Design awarded Bubley an honorary doctorate.
 She died in New York City, of cancer, on March 16, 1998.